Tnixc/nix-config/home/programs/sketchybar/README.md

   * Above repo is what I want to fetch and build from.
 Problem is, his dotfiles change often but the helpers don't and that's going to create a lot of unnecessary rebuilds.  not a huge deal, but annoying.
   * Alternate idea: would it be idiotic to make my own helpers, but in rust?
 Then I could make a weather one, too?

-### Sketchybar
+### Window Manager Integration

-* [ ] Moving a workspace to a different screen doesn't trigger any sort of update right now.
-Maybe the events above?
+* [ ] Moving a workspace to a different screen doesn't trigger any sort of update right now when using with Aerospace.
+Need to investigate workspace change events.
 * [ ] the sketchybar-app-fonts are great for many apps, but I keep finding ones that are missing (eg, Photos, Ghostty, etc) so is there a way for me to use icons from elsewhere if the repo doesn't support something?
   * Or do I need a fork and to make my own icons?
 I've seen PRs that are languishing and will need to see if that continues.
 Update: I submitted a PR that's languishing
-* [ ] When I go to macos full screen, it uses Mac spaces.
+* [ ] When using with Aerospace and going to macOS full screen, it uses Mac spaces.
 But I've disabled keys and swipes for getting into/out of those spaces which means I can't navigate to those windows.
 If the app has only one window that's full screen, cmd-tab works, but if this is Preview, for example, and one PDF is full screen and another isn't, I might have a hard time getting to the full screen one.
 Should I disable full screen app options outside of what aerospace does?
 Or bring back a way to access them?

+### Standalone Features

+* [ ] Make sketchybar work well without any window manager
+* [ ] Add configuration options for different window manager integrations
+* [ ] Improve error handling when aerospace/window manager is not available